Samsung Smart Door Lock Deadbolt

 The Samsung Smart Door Lock Deadbolt is a new product offering a secure keyless entry solution that targets not only commercial users but also residential environments.
 It can be installed into an existing deadbolt hole with no additional modifications and will work with any standard door.
 It features either PIN based authentication or RFID card authentication with support for up to 70 users (either card based, PIN based, or double authenticated).
-Additionally it offers a keyed cylinder as an emergency backup.
+Additionally it offers an optional keyed cylinder.
 This feature rich deadbolt gives a wide variety of security and convenience options while remaining a very elegant and low profile piece of door hardware.

 The package includes the deadbolt unit as well as all necessary mounting screws, batteries, a product manual, installation templates, and install instructions.
 Additionally it comes with 4 RFID cards, door position sensor magnet, an adjustable bolt, strike plate, and strike box.
 It also comes with a warranty card from Samsung along with support numbers and information (Only authorized Samsung importer like ourselves have units covered by warranties).

 - Support for PIN numbers 4 to 12 digits in length as well as Double Authentication Mode (optionally requires an RFID card and a PIN in combination to open).

 - Random two number press requirement for outside PIN entry to prevent wear pattern based attacks (user must hit two randomly lit up numbers upon activating the unit from the outside to ensure even wear of the keypad and avoid a very common attack.
 This can be disabled at any time.).

 - Auto lockout so after 5 invalid PIN entries it locks out for 3 minutes.
 This deters a brute force attack through rate limiting.